Blog

 The Kingdom has undergone significant reforms in recent years, aligning with its Vision 2030 goals to diversify the economy and attract international investment.
 A key part of this transformation is the ability for foreigners to establish and operate businesses with 100% ownership, thanks to policies overseen by the Ministry of Investment of Saudi Arabia (MISA)

-For business leaders and executives eyeing opportunities in Saudi Arabia, the landscape has never been more inviting.
-The Kingdom has undergone significant reforms in recent years, aligning with its Vision 2030 goals to diversify the economy and attract international investment.
+Saudi Arabia is no longer just a promising frontier for global investors, it’s a fully open marketplace.
+Reforms under Vision 2030 have redefined the investment landscape.
 A key part of this transformation is the ability for foreigners to establish and operate businesses with 100% ownership, thanks to policies overseen by the Ministry of Investment of Saudi Arabia (MISA).
 This shift answers a critical question many executives ask: Can you own a business in Saudi Arabia?
 The answer is a resounding yes, and the MISA licence is your gateway to making it happen.

 The Four Main Company Categories Under MISA